 For surfers, the nearby Onrus beach offers a good break with consistent 2-3 foot off-shore conditions, only occasionally changing to on-shore during autumn and winter.

-For the outdoor travelers there are wonderful walks and hikes in the Fernkloof Nature Reserve, canoeing or kite-surfing on the lagoon or enjoy a horse ride on Grotto Beach.
+For the outdoor travelers, there are beautiful walks and hikes in the Fernkloof Nature Reserve, canoeing or kite-surfing on the lagoon or enjoy a horse ride on Grotto Beach.

-Hermanus is truly a ‘town of all trade’ and will provide you with an unforgettable getaway on your travels or an excellent starting point for your further travels up the Garden Route.
+Hermanus is genuinely a ‘town of all trade’ and will provide you with an unforgettable getaway on your travels or an excellent starting point for your further trips up the Garden Route.